FrancoCarrera1/CloudUploader-CLI/README.md

 # Setup
-1. Once we have intstalled the Azure CLI, we are gonna use the <b>az login</b> command to authenticate to our cloud.
+1. Once we have installed the Azure CLI, we are gonna use the <b>az login</b> command to authenticate to our cloud.
 This is so we can create a storage account.
 Once logged in we are going to create a resource group, I used Alpha as the name for mine but you can name yours whatever you would like.
 <img src="https://github.com/FrancoCarrera1/CloudUploader-CLI/blob/main/images/creatergcmd.png" width="80%" height="80%" alt="resource group creating command"/>

 Once that is done we will now create the storage account that will have our LRS (Locally Redundant Storage) Blob.
 We do this using the command.